Pittsburgh Criminal Attorney

 Most importantly, attorney Gary E. Gerson will insist on your involvement in all aspects of your case, and not make a decision on your behalf without your prior authorization.

 Arrested For A Serious Crime?
-Let Pittsburgh Criminal Defense Lawyer Gary E. Gerson Fight For You!
+Let Pittsburgh Criminal Defense Attorney Gary E. Gerson Fight For You!

 The accomplished founder of our criminal defense law firm brings more than 25 years of experience, negotiating skills and litigation prowess to the defense of every individual accused of a crime in both adult and juvenile courts, regardless of whether it involves drug trafficking, sex offenses, Internet crimes, violent crimes, assaults, DUI, traffic violations, white collar crimes or underage drinking.
 Don’t trust your future to an inexperienced, immature or generic attorney who claims to practice criminal or DUI defense.
 The stakes are too high and the consequences are potentially permanent and life-changing.